10 Best Places to Live in California

-What it’s known for: Beautiful scenery, Spanish architecture, wine, healthy way of life, sunny weather, guacamole, home of Jack Johnson and Katy Perry, The Channel Islands National Park, hiking, University of California at Santa Barbara, and State Street.
+What it’s known for: Beautiful scenery, Spanish architecture, wine, healthy values, sunny weather, guacamole, home of Jack Johnson and Katy Perry, The Channel Islands National Park, hiking, the University of California at Santa Barbara, and State Street.

 Who should move there: People who love community, college students, shopaholics, hikers, and wine connoisseurs

 You’ll find locals exploring the outdoors.
-With about 300 days of sunshine per year, the hardest part of living in Santa Barbara will be having to go indoors.
+With about 300 days of sunshine per year, the hardest part of living in Santa Barbara will be staying inside.

 Fun fact: The city is often referred to as the “American Riviera” because its climate feels Mediterranean.

-(Includes the cities of San Mateo, Palo Alto, Redwood City, and Half Moon Bay…just to name a few!)
+9. San Mateo County, CA (includes San Mateo, Palo Alto, Redwood City, and Half Moon Bay…just to name a few).

-What it’s known for: proximity to San Francisco and San Jose, friendly people, Coyote Point Park, Pillar Point Harbor, low unemployment rate, technology, slower pace, Stanford University, healthiness, cleanliness, cooler weather, education, diversity, and the Filoli Gardens.
+What it’s known for: Close proximity to San Francisco and San Jose, friendly people, Coyote Point Park, Pillar Point Harbor, low unemployment rate, technology, slower pace, Stanford University, healthiness, cool weather, and the Filoli Gardens.

-Who should move there: job seekers, students, and those who crave a short commute to the city
+Who should move there: job seekers, students, and those who want a short commute to San Jose or San Francisco

 You’ll find locals on the golf course.
-The county is located on a 60-mile peninsula, providing great ocean/bay views and breezy weather – perfect for golfing!
+The county is located on a 60-mile peninsula, providing great ocean/bay views and breezy weather.

-Fun fact: YouTube was a startup company that originated in the city of San Mateo.
+Fun fact: YouTube was a startup company that originated in San Mateo.

-What it’s known for: trees, capital of California, California State University at Sacramento, The UC Davis Medical Center, festivals, bike-friendly, Crocker Art Museum, locally-grown food, NBA (the Kings), parkland, lower cost of living, peace and quiet, proximity to Lake Tahoe, San Francisco, and Yosemite.
+What it’s known for: the capital of California, trees, California State University at Sacramento, the UC Davis Medical Center, festivals, bike-friendly streets, Crocker Art Museum, locally-grown food, the Kings (NBA), proximity to Lake Tahoe, San Francisco, and Yosemite.

 Who should move there: bicyclists, outdoor adventurers, families, and college students

-Fun fact: Sacramento is known as “America’s Farm-to-Fork Capital” since many restaurants get their food directly from local farms surrounding the city.
+Fun fact: Sacramento is known as “America’s Farm-to-Fork Capital” because many restaurants get their food directly from local farms surrounding the city.